cpoff/hugo3/content/posts/meet-geordie.md

 We have to deal with separation anxiety so Ann takes him to work with her.
 He does great there and everyone in that office loves him.

 What most people don't know is that greyhounds lead a very sedentary lifestyle.
 They're only active about four hours a day.
 The other 20 hours are spent laying down and naptime.
-Seriously, it's a ton of this:
+Seriously, it's a whole lotta this:

 ![](https://blog.curtpoff.com/uploads/lazy.jpg)